eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/asset-caching-by-filename.md

 After that, the server-side PHP Registry code will know how to find them given the chunk name.

-## Registering a Event Espresso Core asset with a hash in its name.
+## Registering an Event Espresso Core asset with a hash in its name.

 As a part of our build process, all bundles will be registered within a json file named `build-manifest.json`.
 This file is a map of chunk names (chunk names are just the slugs given to represent the name for a built bundle) to built files for that chunk.
 For example, there will now be an entry for "star-destroyer" like this: